zc-zhang/zc-zhang.github.io/README.md

 ### Biography
 Z.C.
-Zhang received M.Sc. degree in Mathematics from Guilin University of Electronic Technology in 2020.
+Zhang received  received B.A. degree in Japanese from Changzhou Institute of Technology, Changzhou, China, in 2013 and the M.S. degree in Mathematics from Guilin University of Electronic Technology, Guilin, China, in 2020.
 From Sep.
 2019 to Sep.
-2020, he was a Visiting Student of The University of Kitakyushu, Fukuoka, Japan.
+2020, he was a Visiting Student with the Institute of Environmental Science and Technologythe, The University of Kitakyushu, Fukuoka, Japan.
 He is currently a Doctoral Student at Graduate School of Information Science and Technology, Osaka University, Suita, Japan.

 He is a student member of SICE, IET, and IEEE.